Manson scores 8:02 into OT, Avs beat Blues 3-2 in Game 1

 AP Sports Writer

+“I was just looking out because there’s a lot of guys coming at me with a lot of speed,” Manson said of the group hug.
+“It feels good to get that (win) with your team.”

-Manson sent a shot from near the blue line through a sea of players that went in just over the shoulder of Jordan Binnington.
+The play was set up by captain Gabriel Landeskog, who was down low and dished the puck out to Manson.
+From there, the defenseman sent a liner through a sea of players that went in just over the shoulder of Jordan Binnington.

 Valeri Nichushkin and Samuel Girard also scored for an Avalanche team that had a weeklong layoff after sweeping Nashville.
 It showed early on, too, before they found their stride.
 They outshot the Blues by a 54-25 margin, including 13-0 in OT.
 The Avalanche also hit three posts and two crossbars.

+“We were a real resilient group,” said Landeskog, who had two assists.
+“We just stressed just keep playing, just keep playing, keep doing what we were doing, creating a lot and it’s just a matter of time.
+We were able to hem them in and (Manson) put it top shelf.”

 Ryan O’Reilly had a first-period goal and Jordan Kyrou tied it late for St. Louis.
 Binnington kept the Blues close with one sprawling save after another.
-He stopped 51 shots.
+He stopped 51 shots to become the fourth different goaltender in Blues history to record 50 or more saves in a postseason game, according to NHL Stats.

+“He played unbelievable, gave us a chance to win,” Blues defenseman Colton Parayko said.
+“They have a good team.
+They’re fast.
+We have a good team.
+We’ve been a good team all season long.
+I expect there to be a lot of close games.”

 Game 2 is Thursday.